cityjson/specs/docs/specs.rst

     }
   }

 Attributes
 **********

 The attributes prescribed by CityGML differ per City Object, and can be seen either in the `official CityGML documentation <https://portal.opengeospatial.org/files/?artifact_id=47842>`_ or in the schema of CityJSON (:doc:`schema`).
-The program `cityjson_valschema <https://github.com/tudelft3d/cityjson/tree/master/software/cityjson-valschema>`_ returns WARNINGS when a City Object has attributes not in the CityGML list.
+The program `cjvalschema <https://github.com/tudelft3d/cityjson/tree/master/software/cjvalschema>`_ returns WARNINGS when a City Object has attributes not in the CityGML list.
 In CityJSON any other attributes can be added with a JSON key-value pair ("owner" in the example above is one such attribute)---it is however not guaranteed that a parser will read them.

 All the City Objects have the following 3 possible attributes: